State-of-War-PostBar/Blue-Alert/docs/design.md

 ## Ingredient

-The core program is written in C2x.
+The core program is written in C.
 For properties and settings, we will create a [simple marking language](specs/swm.md).
 For map and modding script, we will create a [script language](specs/sws.md).

 ## Principle

-Procedural & Data oriented designed.
+Procedural & data oriented designed.
-No Object Oriented trash.
-Objects are allowed, do not oriente the design with them.
+No object oriented trash.
+Objects are allowed, do not orient the design with them.

 ## Structure